Lars Friis: Managerial career

-In January 2021, he took up his first head coaching position when he joined Viborg.
+In January 2021, he took up his first head coaching position when he joined Viborg, replacing Jacob Neestrup.
+At the time Viborg were leading the 2020-21 Danish 1st Division, and he would go on to win the division and thus secure promotion to the Danish Superliga.

 In January 2022 he was signed by AaB, but was unable to get out of his contract until compensation was paid to Viborg by AaB.
 He officially became AaB manager on 9 March 2022.
 Following a poor start to the 2022–23 Danish Superliga season Friis was sacked by AaB on 15 September 2022.
 On 16 December 2022, Friis was hired as an assistant coach to Sparta Prague manager Brian Priske.
 On 12 June 2024, Friis was appointed as the manager of Sparta Prague, replacing Priske, who became the manager of Feyenoord.
 On 15 May 2025, one day after a 1–3 loss in the Czech Cup final against Sigma Olomouc, Friis was sacked as head coach with team on the 4th place in the league table and four losses in a row.

+In March 2026, Friis became new manager of Belgian Pro League club Cercle Brugge.